HeIIow2/music-downloader/documentation/shell.md

 > s: r: #a an Artist #r some random Release
 ```

-Searches for an url, or an query
+Searches for an url, or a query

 ### Query Syntax